Dr. Alex Stone, DPT, CSCS

 You can use the bullet or fork attachments for tough spots or trigger points.

 The fork attachment is designed to be used around the spine.
-The two prongs go on either side of the spine.
-None of the prongs should touch the spine (bone area).
+The two prongs go on either side of the spine, and none of the prongs should touch the spine (bone area).

-Before using the fork attachment, first inspect if it is wide enough to massage with safely.
-Some fork attachments are designed to be too narrow – for instance, what we saw recently with the Opove APEX massage gun.
-If the fork is too narrow it will hit your spine.
+Before using the fork attachment, first inspect if it is wide enough to massage safely.
+Some fork attachments are designed to be too narrow—for instance, what we saw recently with the Opove APEX massage gun.
+If the fork is too narrow, it will hit your spine.

-The trick is to try out different attachments and figure out which one works best for you.
+The trick is to try out different attachments and determine which works best for you.

 Set the Pressure and Speeds